medialab/casanova/README.md

 - Stream large CSV files without running out of memory
 - Enrich the same CSV files by outputing a similar file, all while adding, filtering and editing cells.
 - Have the possibility to resume said enrichment if your process exited
-- Do so in a threadsafe fashion, and be able to resume even if your output does not have the same order as the input
+- Resume even if your output does not have the same order as the input

 `casanova` also packs exotic utilities able to read csv files in reverse (without loading the whole file into memory and in regular `O(n)` time), so you can, for instance, fetch useful information at the end of a file to restart some aborted process.